 - A. All facets of a performance/routine, including both choreography and music selection, should be appropriate and suitable for family viewing and listening.
 Examples of inappropriate choreography may include, but are not limited to, vulgar or suggestive movement appearing offensive or sexual in content, displaying acts of violence, and/or relaying lewd or profane gestures.
 Music containing words unsuitable for family listening is not allowed.
 This includes, but is not limited to, swearwords and connotations of any type of sexual act or behavior, drugs, and/or violent acts or behavior.
 Removing improper language or words from a song and replacing with sound effects or other words may still constitute 'inappropriate.'
 Music or movement in which the appropriateness is questionable or with which uncertainty exists should be assumed by the coach to be inappropriate and removed as to not put their team in an unfortunate situation. - B. Shoes, on both feet, are recommended but not required while on the performance surface.
 Please note that should dancers choose to wear shoes, anything with wheels is not allowed (example: roller skate, roller blades, heelys, etc.).
-Wearing socks and or footed tights only is not allowed. - C. Teams may NOT use Disney themes, nor may they have costumes that resemble a Disney character, movie, or theme. - D. When dancers are standing at attention, all costumes/uniforms must cover the midriff area completely.
+Wearing socks and or footed tights only is not allowed. - C. Teams may NOT use Disney themes; teams are also NOT permitted to use or wear costumes that resemble a Disney character, movie, or theme. - D. When dancers are standing at attention, all costumes/uniforms must cover the midriff area completely.
 The midriff includes the entire midriff section from the bra line down, front of the body only.
 Nude body liners are acceptable.
-This rule applies to all pom, jazz, kick, and hip-hop routines.
-All male dancers' costumes must include a shirt that is fastened; however, it can be sleeveless. - E. Jewelry as part of the costume is allowed.
+This rule applies to all pom, jazz, kick, and hip-hop routines. - E. For the safety of all athletes, tights are HIGHLY recommended to be worn with costumes, but not required. - F. All male dancers' costumes must include a shirt that is fastened; however, it can be sleeveless. - G. Jewelry as part of the costume is allowed.